Adore2113/MarsHSim/docs/v1_scope.md

         - having one overall setting for the greenhouse, but this just seems to simple

-    ♡ I've decided to go with
+    ♡ I've decided to go with three seperate zones seperated by container type and use the averages of the plants for the information to work with

     ♡ I am using the idea of the crew maintaining:
         -40% carbs: